apify/crawlee/website/blog/2024/03-27-how-to-scrape-amazon-using-typescript-cheerio-and-crawlee/index.md

 ![Image highlighting the product fields to be scraped on Amazon](./img/fields-to-scrape.png)

 For now, our focus will be solely on the scraping part.
-In a later section, we will shift our attention to Crawlee, our crawling tool.
-Let's start!
+In a later section, we'll shift our attention to Crawlee, our crawling tool.
+Let's begin!

 ### Scraping the individual data points